Are You The Sucker?

 3) The average investor return was 13.36% .... though no one realized anywhere near this.

-4) The Compound Annual Growth Rate (C.A.G.R.) is 12.45%.
-Again, 90% never got anywhere near this and 10% exceeded it by almost an order of magnitude.
-YIKES!
+4) The Compound Annual Growth Rate (CAGR) is 12.45%.
+Again, 90% never got anywhere near this, and 10% exceeded it by almost an order of magnitude.
+Yikes!

 Understand?